RJPearson94/terraform-provider-twilio/docs/resources/studio_flow.md

 The following arguments are supported:

-- `friendly_name` - (Mandatory) The name of the Studio flow
+- `friendly_name` - (Mandatory) The name of the Studio flow.
+The value cannot be an empty string
 - `status` - (Mandatory) The status of the Studio flow.
 Valid values include `draft` and `published`
 - `definition` - (Mandatory) The flow definition JSON
 - `validate` - (Optional) Whether to validate the flow definition JSON before creating a new revision.
-The default is false
+The default is `false`
 - `commit_message` - (Optional) Description of the changes made

 ## Attributes Reference